 - First, prepare the yeast by mixing the yeast with warm water and 1 teasooon sugar in a large bowl or the bowl of a stand mixer and whisk until smooth.
 Let yeast stand until it puffs up, about 10 minutes.

-- Whisk in the 1 egg and 3 egg yolks, oil and remaining sugar and honey (pro move- measure oil before the honey using the same mixing cup and the honey wull slip right out!) into yeast mixture until incorporated.
+- Whisk in the 2 eggs, oil and remaining sugar into yeast mixture until incorporated.
 Then about half of the the flour and then the salt and mix into a ball with a wooden spoon or dough hook.
 Knead until smooth, about 7-10 minutes, adding more flour as needed (pun intended).
 You may not need all the flour.
 Or you may need a little more.
 You want your dough to be soft and tacky.
 Don't add too much flour.
 It will also get less sticky as it rises as the gluten activates.

 - Place the dough in a warm, cleaned bowl and cover with a towel.
-Let the dough ferment until it has doubled in size, about two hours.
+Let the dough ferment until it has doubled in size, about 2-3 hours.

 - Line a baking sheet with parchment paper and braid as designed.